-Communication and language
+Communication and Language

+Listening and Attention:

-Listening and attention: children listen attentively in a range of situations.
-They listen to stories, accurately anticipating key events and respond to what they hear with relevant comments, questions or actions.
+Children listen attentively in a range of situations.
+They listen to stories, accurately anticipating key events and respond to what they hear with relevant comments or questions.
 They give their attention to what others say and respond appropriately, while engaged in another activity.

+Understanding:

-Understanding: children follow instructions involving several ideas or actions.
+Children follow instructions involving several ideas or actions.
 They answer 'how' and 'why' questions about their experiences and in response to stories or events.

+Speaking:

-Speaking: children express themselves effectively, showing awareness of listeners' needs.
-They use past, present and future forms accurately when talking about events that have happened or are to happen in the future.
+Children express themselves effectively, showing awareness of listeners' needs.
+They use past, present and future tenses accurately when talking about events that have happened or will happen in the future.
 They develop their own narratives and explanations by connecting ideas or events.

-Physical development
+Physical Development

+Moving and Handling:

-Moving and handling: children show good control and co-ordination in large and small movements.
+Children show good control and coordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 They handle equipment and tools effectively, including pencils for writing.

+Health and Self-Care:

-Health and self-care: children know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.
-They manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.
+Children know the importance of good health, including physical exercise and a healthy diet, and talk about ways to keep healthy and safe.

+They manage their own basic hygiene and personal needs successfuly, including dressing and going to the toilet independently.

-Personal, social and emotional development
+Personal, Social and Emotional Development

+Self-Confidence and Self-Awareness:

-Self-confidence and self-awareness: children are confident to try new activities, and say why they like some activities more than others.
-They are confident to speak in a familiar group, will talk about their ideas, and will choose the resources they need for their chosen activities.
-They say when they do or don't need help.
+Children are often confident to try new activities, and say why they like some activities more than others.
+They are confident to speak in familiar groups, will talk about their ideas, and will choose the resources they need for their chosen activities.
+They say when they do or do not need help.

+Managing Feelings and Behaviour:

-Managing feelings and behaviour: children talk about how they and others show feelings, talk about their own and others' behaviour, and its consequences, and know that some behaviour is unacceptable.
+Children talk about how they and others show feelings, talk about their own behavior and other's behaviour, and its consequences, and that some behaviour is unacceptable.
 They work as part of a group or class, and understand and follow the rules.
-They adjust their behaviour to different situations, and take changes of routine in their stride.
+They adjust their behaviour to different situations and respond to changes in their routine positively.

+Making Relationships:

-Making relationships: children play co-operatively, taking turns with others.
+Children play cooperatively, taking turns with others.
 They take account of one another's ideas about how to organise their activity.
 They show sensitivity to others' needs and feelings, and form positive relationships with adults and other children.